7772/Linux_Exynos5422/README.md

-This is the repository that analyzes Linux Source Code for my lab.
+This is the repository that analyzes Linux Source Code of Samsung Exynos5422 for my lab.